bucktoothsir/crypto_monster/README.md

 ## Introduction

 A website to encode and decode classical ciphers.
-Now have support
+Now we support
 1. Caesar Cipher
 2. Linear Cipher
 3. Vigenere Cipher